Updated September 2016

 -Payment of annual tuition fees by Centurion or employing company prior to each program year's retreat,

--Attendance at the annual retreat (incuding overnight stays) during each program year,
+-Attendance at the annual retreat (including overnight stays) during each program year,

 -Attendance at full-day task force meetings held the second Tuesday of each month from October through June during each program year,

-E. Tuition: Tuition shall be established for the forthcoming program year by the Greater Kansas City Chamber of Commerce prior to the recruiting season.
-Tuition paymetns shall be due prior to each program year's annual retreat.
+E. Tuition: Tuition shall be established for the forthcoming program year by the Greater Kansas City Chamber of Commerce.
+Tuition payments shall be due prior to each program year's annual retreat.
 Tuition payments, once received, shall not be refundable for any reason, including removal.
-Applicants to the program whose situation precludes the ability to meet the financial obligations fo the program should indicate the need for financial assistance to The Chamber.
+Applicants to the program whose situation precludes the ability to meet the financial obligations to the program should indicate the need for financial assistance to The KC Chamber.
 The offer of financial aid will be awarded pursuant to the information set forth below.

 F. Financial Assistance and Scholarships

-2. Purpose: The Scholarship Committee shall be responsible for awarding all Centurions program general scholarships on a year-by-year basis.
-The committee shall determine and recommend the following for Steering Committee approval no later than the August meeting of the Steering Committee:
+2. Purpose: The Steering Committee shall be responsible for awarding all Centurions program general scholarships on a year-by-year basis.
+The committee shall determine awards no later than the August meeting of the Steering Committee by determining the following:

 The number of scholarships to be awarded to members of the active Centurions classes,